 - Blood sugar imbalances (Insulin Resistance, Diabetes, Hypoglycemia)

 - Weakened immune system

 This is the hormone best known for helping mood, memory, and sleep.
 It’s made from cholesterol in the diet as well as from the adrenal glands, liver, brain, testicles, and ovaries.
 Pregnenolone is also called the “mother hormone” because it is the precursor from which almost all other hormones are made including DHEA, progesterone, testosterone, estrogen, and cortisol.
 By age 75, 60% less pregnenolone is produced than in the thirties.
 Pregnenolone production can also decline when the body senses that cortisol levels are low.
-In addition, the body will also “steal” pregnenolone to make cortisol which further depletes pregnenolone, and creating a cascading effects of hormone deficiencies.
+In addition, the body will also “steal” pregnenolone to make cortisol which further depletes pregnenolone, and creates a cascading effect of hormone deficiencies.
 Overall benefits of pregnenolone include:

 - Increased energy

 - Improvement with osteoarthritis

 - Improvement in deep sleep

 Thyroid disease has reached epidemic levels in the United States, and still, many people go undiagnosed.
 Hypothyroidism, (under-producing thyroid) produces symptoms such as weight gain, fatigue, hair loss, dry skin, etc. Some hypothyroidism can be treatment-resistant and the reason is often that many medical providers skip the adrenal function altogether.
 Cortisol and adrenaline are your stress hormones and produce the fight-or-flight response.
 Your adrenals also produce hormones that impact major metabolic processes, exactly as your thyroid does.